Discovering Graph Generating Dependencies for Property Graph Profiling: Experimental Evaluation

-One of the main innovations of GGDs compared to previous data dependencies is how we can express a correlation between two (possibly different) graph patterns.
-In this first experiment, we evaluate how the discovery of the graph patterns (Candidate Generation) and checking correlated graph patterns (GGD Extraction) affects the overall execution of GGDMiner.
-To make this comparison, for this experiment only, we run the GGDMiner without the differential constraint discovery, to make a fair comparison between the search time of the graph pattern mining algorithm used compared to GGDExtraction.

-We evaluate the execution time of GGDMiner according to the support $\tau$ parameter and also maximum number of edges $k$ in the graph patterns, results are shown in \Cref{fig:resultsScalability}(a)-(d).
-These two parameters control the number of possible candidates of source and target the GGDMiner can have, as the smaller the value $\tau$ and bigger the $k$ the bigger the number of possible candidates of graph patterns and differential constraints to be evaluated.
+\paragraph{Impact of discovery of graph patterns} One of the main innovations of GGDs compared to previous data dependencies is how we can express a correlation between two (possibly different) graph patterns.
+In this first experiment, we evaluate the overhead in execution time of checking correlated graph patterns (GGD Extraction) compared to mining the graph patterns (Candidate Generation), a step also used in other data dependency algorithms.
+For this experiment, we run the GGDMiner without the differential set discovery to compare its behavior to that of frequent subgraph mining algorithms.
+We evaluate the execution time of GGDMiner according to the support $\tau$ parameter and also a maximum number of edges $k$ in the graph patterns, results are shown in \Cref{fig:resultsScalability}(a)-(d).
+These two parameters control the number of possible candidates of source and target the GGDMiner can have, as the smaller the value $\tau$ and bigger the $k$, the bigger the number of possible candidates of graph patterns and differential constraints to be evaluated.